SamaMostafa03/From-Nand-Gates-To-Operating-System/README.md

 ## 7 - Virtual Machine Translator

 Since the compiler i built for this computer is a 2-tier architecture, a virtual machine layer was needed to translate the intermediate code into executable code.
-This stack-based virtual machine will serve as the backend module of the two-tier compiler.
+This stack-based virtual machine will serve as the backend module of the 2-tier compiler.

 Creating a `C++` file of VM translator to be operated in a CLI like: